jeany55/WowAddonVersioner/README.md

 ### Fail Build on Outdated Versions

-Useful for CI/CD pipelines where you want to enforce up-to-date TOC files:
+Useful for CI/CD pipelines where you want to enforce up-to-date TOC files (or get an email if a pipeline fails):

 ```yaml
 - name: Check TOC Versions